 Don’t worry, not only the English royals mixed up the ruby with this beautiful gem.
 Empress Catherine II of Russia had a 400+ carats red spinel, which is a part of the Russian state valuables, to be seen in the Kremlin in Moskov.
 The ruby/spinel ‘Côte de Bretagne’ was set in the former French Crown Jewels.
 And the Wenzels Crown in Prague is decorated with 45 large spinels.

 Although the spinel contains no corundum, like the real ruby, what makes this gemstone so special and beautiful that a lot of high classed people wanted to have it?
 It must have some special features that attract people.

 First of all the colors.
 The spinel occurs in every color of the rainbow, with the red and black spinel as most favorite.
-There is the black spinel that stands for class and elegance, the Mahenge purple spinel is purple with a little pinkish and an exquisite luster.
+There is the black spinel that stands for class and elegance, and the Mahenge purple spinel is purple with a little pinkish and an exquisite luster.
 The Pamir spinel is a deep pink with a beautiful appearance and is very popular with gemologists.
-What about the fancy spinel with beautiful colors, the Lavender spinel in lavender purple colors, and the blue variety.
+What about the fancy spinel with beautiful colors, the Lavender spinel in lavender purple colors, and the blue variety?

 To make it more complicated… the transparent variety has been confused with the diamond and is also called ‘spinel-diamond’.

 The different colors are caused by impurities in the stone, like iron, chromium, vanadium, and cobalt.
 The gemstone is transparent to opaque with a vitreous luster.
 The hardness is 8 on the scale of Moh and that means that it is very suitable to use in jewelry.
 It does not break easily.
-It can survive being weathered from the rock it originated, fell into the river, and deposited as small particles, for you to find.
+It can survive being weathered from the rock it originated, falling into the river, and deposited as small particles, for you to find.

-In the Ancient Times, the spinel was called ‘carbuncle stone’, and later when people thought it was a ruby that name disappeared.
+In Ancient Times, the spinel was called ‘carbuncle stone’, and later when people thought it was a ruby that name disappeared.
 The name spinel comes either from the Greek word for a spark or the Latin word ‘spinella’, meaning ‘arrow’, a reference to the sharp edges and the pointed crystals of this gem.